 Since its inception, Art Jameel has worked in partnership with a wide diversity of artists’ collectives, organisations and government bodies; these relationships are outlined in our History pages.

-In May, we announced a collaboration with the National Pavilion UAE – la Biennale di Venezia to support the exhibition ‘Rock, Paper, Scissors: Positions in Play’ at the 2017 Venice Biennale.
+In May 2017, we announced a collaboration with the National Pavilion UAE – la Biennale di Venezia to support the exhibition ‘Rock, Paper, Scissors: Positions in Play’ at the 2017 Venice Biennale.
 Working with the Salama bint Hamdan Al Nahyan Foundation and exhibition curator Hammad Nasar, the collaboration focussed on an intensive six-month research period in the lead-up to the exhibition.
-The research has not only informed the accompanying publication, but it will also contribute to the Jameel Arts Centre Research Library’s focus on arts histories of the UAE and GCC.
-The Research Library is set to open in winter 2018, as part of the forthcoming Jameel Arts Centre Dubai, currently under construction in Jadaf, on the Dubai Creek.Read further news here.
+The research has not only informed the accompanying publication, but it also contributes to the Jameel Arts Centre Research Library’s focus on arts histories of the UAE and GCC.

 Current partners include Jeddah Municipality, with whom we collaborated to launch Jeddah Sculpture Museum, a park that includes 20 major, restored public art works by Saudi and international artists, including Henry Moore, Joan Miro and Alexander Calder, among others.